CIS Elements of Endpoint Protection for SME and Enterprise

 The last line of defence is the endpoint (PC, Tablet, Laptop, smartphone).
 This is generally where attacks begin and are launched from.
 Securing each endpoint will minimize any spread of compromised systems and work with the security fabric to reduce impact and eradicate the threat.
 The most common ways malware infects information systems is through nefarious websites and email attachments and links (phishing) (Furnell, 2010).
 This is further evidence that the endpoint must be protected over and above any other device for a small business.

-It is great to have all the systems security in place but if nothing is keeping an eye on it, vulnerabilities will emerge and be exploited.
-By failing to monitor information systems, the response becomes a reactive one when a proactive one would be more appropriate.
-Reporting would be on a monthly basis.
+It is great to have all the systems security in place but if nothing is keeping an eye on it, and preventing it, vulnerabilities will emerge and be exploited.
+By failing to monitor information systems, and preventing it entering - then the response becomes a reactive, and the damage such as ransom attack will be done and too late.

 Endpoint Protection is implemented in two ways;